CarlKCarlK/range-set-blaze/docs/bench_r.md

 ### 'ingest_clumps_base' Results

 As before, with no clumps, `RangeSetBlaze` is more than 2.5 times slower than `HashSet`.
 Somewhere around clump size 3, `RangeSetBlaze` becomes the best performer.
-As the average clump size goes past 100, `RangeSetBlaze` is a steady 30 times faster than `HashSet` and 15 times faster than `BTreeSet` and roughly 10 times faster than `Roaring`.
+As the average clump size goes past 100, `RangeSetBlaze` is a steady 30 times faster than `HashSet` and 15 times faster than `BTreeSet` and roughly 10 to 30 times faster than `Roaring`.

-If we are allowed to input the clumps as ranges (instead of as individual integers), then when the average clump size is 1000 `RangeSetBlaze` is 700 times faster than `HashSet` and `BTreeSet` and more than 10 times faster than `Roaring`.
+If we are allowed to input the clumps as ranges (instead of as individual integers), then when the average clump size is 1000 `RangeSetBlaze` is 640 times faster than `HashSet` and `BTreeSet` and more than 20 times faster than `Roaring`.

 ### ingest_clumps_base' Conclusion